 Tips to Hitting Hybrid Clubs & Fairway Woods with Confidence & Ease

 One of the most difficult shots you’ll ever have to play is the fairway wood off the ground.
 The most difficult of all woods to hit is the 3 wood.
-In this short guide you will learn how to hit your woods and hybrids with confidence, the reason why you’re having trouble hitting this shot, and what you’ll have to do to fix it.
+In this short guide you will learn how to hit your woods and hybrids with confidence, how to stop topping fairway woods, the reason why you’re having trouble hitting this shot, and what you’ll have to do to fix it.

 The Average Fairway Wood / Hybrid Club Problem